-Customers are increasingly risk averse and demand high standards of health operator, but it constantly seeks to do more and places great emphasis on safety
+Customers are increasingly risk averse and demand high standards of health and safety and operational excellence.
+SPO already has a strong reputation in the market for being a safe and reliable operator, but it constantly seeks to do more and places great emphasis on safety and training.